Eumalacostraca: Classification

 Martin and Davis present the following classification of living eumalacostracans into orders, to which extinct orders have been added, indicated by †.

-The group as originally described by Karl Grobben included the Stomatopoda (mantis shrimp), and some modern experts continue to use this definition.
+The group as originally described by Karl Grobben included the Stomatopoda (mantis shrimp), and a number of modern experts and databases (ex.
+NCBI) continue to use this definition.
 This article follows Martin and Davis in excluding them; they are placed in their own subclass, Hoplocarida.